MartinT86/MartinT86.github.io/_posts/PUB_2016-10-22-diy-hologram.md

 ## Time to get the scissors out

 On the instructions is a template for the prism to print and cut out of clear plastic.
+I was able to find a laminator pocket which I put through the machine while empty.
+Not the clearest plastic in the world but seemed to work ok for this.

 From my experience I would make the template a little bigger than the instructions state.
 I found this made the prism a little easier to stand up.
+Making the tab to stick the prism together bigger than the template suggests helps as well.

 ## How it works